lhenry97/Project_3_Group_4/README.md

   Users are encouraged to verify their legal obligations, especially regarding specific licenses or restrictions imposed by the data sources.
   [CO2 and Greenhouse Gas Emissions dataset](https://github.com/owid/co2-data?tab=readme-ov-file)

+#### Conclusion: ####
+This project provides valuable insights into global CO₂ emissions, enabling users to better understand the sources to climate change.

+For example,
+- we can see that countries like the USA and Russia have the highest total CO₂ emissions, while smaller countries like Luxembourg and Estonia have high per capita emissions followed by USA,canada and Russsia.
+- We also identified that coal and oil are the largest contributors to CO₂ emissions.
+- Among all Greenhouse gases, CO2 emission has the heighest temprature change which is 19.07°C.

+By empowering users with interactive tools and accessible data, this project aims to inspire action, inform decisions, and contribute to the global fight against climate change.

+This project serves as a powerful tool for governments and private sectors alike,helping them make data-driven decisions to reduce CO₂ emissions.

+  **For Governments:**
+  **Policy Formulation and Climate Strategy:**
+  -  **Identify Key Polluters:** By using this project’s visualizations, governments can pinpoint which sectors, regions, or industries contribute the most to CO₂ emissions, allowing for more targeted policies.
+  -   **Track National Emissions:** Governments can monitor their country’s CO₂ emissions over time, evaluating the effectiveness of past policies and adjusting future climate strategies.

+  **Sustainable Development Planning**
+  -  **Energy Transition Plans:** By understanding which fossil fuels (coal, oil, gas) contribute most to emissions, governments can prioritize transitioning to renewable energy sources.
+  -  **Urban Planning and Transportation:** Data on CO₂ emissions can guide city planning and the development of green infrastructure,such as public transport, renewable energy grids, and low-carbon construction methods.

+   **For Private Sectors:**
+ - **Investing in Renewable Energy:** By seeing how fossil fuels like coal, oil, and gas contribute to national emissions, companies can make informed decisions about transitioning to renewable energy sources, such as solar or wind power, to reduce their carbon footprint.